BRIXTOL/mcss/readme.md

 > This is in an alpha-release stage

-# 🪡 mcss (alpha-release)
+# mithril-fugazi (alpha-release)

-MCSS is a build time development extension/plugin that provides class selector completion and obfuscation support for [mithril](https://mithril.js.org) projects bundled with [Rollup](https://rollupjs.org/guide/en/).
-The plugin creates a [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA) method on the `m` export that provides selector completion and obfuscation capabilities to developers who write stylesheets and scripts separate from one another.
+Mithril Fugazi is a build time development extension/plugin that provides class selector completion and obfuscation support for [mithril](https://mithril.js.org) projects bundled with [Rollup](https://rollupjs.org/guide/en/).
+The plugin provides [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA) methods on the `m` export which provides class name selector completion and obfuscation capabilities to developers who write stylesheets and scripts separate from one another.

 > This tool is developed for use with [mithril.js](https://mithril.js.org) and it cannot be appropriated into different frameworks.
 If you don't use mithril, then you should consider it for your next project.